homestar92/ring-lardner-transcriptions/The Young Immigrunts.md

 ## CHAPTER 8
 ### Hudson to Yonkers 106.5

-IT was raining a little so my father bad my mother and I stand in the st wilst he went to the garage and retained the costly moter.
+It was raining a little so my father bad my mother and I stand in the st wilst he went to the garage and retained the costly moter.
 He returned 1/2 a hour latter with the story that the garage had been locked and he had to go to the props house and roust him out.

 How did you know where he lived quired my mother barshfully.